HL7/davinci-crd/input/pagecontent/hooks.md

 Notes:
 * CRD Servers **MAY** use this hook as a basis for associating a patient with a particular practitioner from a payer attribution perspective.
-* CRD clients and servers **SHALL**, at minimum, support returning and processing the [Coverage Information](StructureDefinition-ext-coverage-information.html) system action for all invocations of this hook.

 ### encounter-discharge
 This hook is described in the CDS Hook specification [here](https://cds-hooks.hl7.org/hooks/encounter-discharge/2023SepSTU1Ballot/encounter-discharge/).
 This version of the CRD implementation guide refers to version 1.0 of the hook.